nephitejnf/muse2pokecrystal/docs/musescore-tutorial.md

 Tuplets are currently unsupported.
 They can be faked by alternating between lengths every other note.
 For example, ` 1/4 - 1/4 - 1/4` in a triplet could be `1/8 - 1/4 - 1/8`.

 Tied notes are supported.
-However, **any tie lasting longer than a whole note is wholly unsupported at this time**.
+However, **any tie lasting longer than a 16 times the length of the shortest note is unsupported at this time**.
+For example, if the smallest note in your score is `1/16`, then a whole note would be the largest note that can be played.
+Longer and shorter notes can be faked by changing the `notetype` property of the channel, or changing the tempo of the song at that particular point.

-Notes must be no smaller than `1/16`.

 ### Music Sources
 In most cases, the music you source will not fulfil every requirement needed to convert the score correctly.
 The best approach is to copy/paste